dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/tailspin-spyworks/tailspin-spyworks-part-7.md

 In the "Account" folder create two .aspx pages one named OrderList.aspx and the other named OrderDetails.aspx

-OrderList.aspx will leverage the GridView and EntityDataSoure controls much as we have previously.
+OrderList.aspx will leverage the GridView and EntityDataSource controls much as we have previously.

 [!code-aspx[Main](tailspin-spyworks-part-7/samples/sample1.aspx)]

-The EntityDataSoure selects records from the Orders table filtered on the UserName (see the WhereParameter) which we set in a session variable when the user log's in.
+The EntityDataSource selects records from the Orders table filtered on the UserName (see the WhereParameter) which we set in a session variable when the user log's in.

 Note also these parameters in the HyperlinkField of the GridView: